Rashmi30Kashyap/Quick_bite_express_analysis_project/readme.md

 Revenue and order trend visualizations

-🚀 How to Use
+### How to Use

-Download the PBIX file
+Download the Power BI .pbix file

 Open using Power BI Desktop (latest version)

-Explore the pages:
+Navigate through the report pages:

 Overview